blabla1337/skf-flask/skf/markdown/knowledge_base/180--WYSIWYG_editors--.md

 application for these inputs and you properly encode them on injection than you have developed a good filter for your style.

-The angular bracket(smaller than sign) is used for whenever the editor puts the styling in a <style>  tag attacker break a style tag with the bracket

-cool about this method is leaves al other style options in tact